robomotionio/robomotion-tutorials/tutorials/message_object.md

 ### What is message object?
-Robomotion flows consist of nodes that are interconnected together through wires.
+Robomotion flows consist of nodes that are interconnected together with wires.

 These nodes exchange data between each other with a message object.